-- L11 Personal Grievance a "personal grievance" means a claim that an employee: - has been unjustifiably dismissed; or - has had their employment, or their conditions of employment, affected to their disadvantage by some unjustifiable action by the employer; or - has been discriminated against their employment; or - has been sexually harassed in their employment; or - has been racially harassed in their employment; or - has been subjected to duress in relation to union membership.
+- L11 Personal Grievance a "personal grievance" means a claim that an employee: - has been unjustifiably dismissed; or - has had their employment, or their conditions of employment, affected to their disadvantage by some unjustifiable action by the employer; or - has been discriminated against their employment; or - · has been sexually harassed in their employment; or - has been racially harassed in their employment; or - has been subjected to duress in relation to union membership.

 It is important to note than an employee who wishes to raise a personal grievance under the terms of the Employment Relations Act 2000 has a period of 90 days from the date on which the action giving rise to the grievance occurred, to lodge the grievance with the employer, unless the employer agrees to the grievance being raised after that period has expired.
+Note that this timeframe is extended to 12 months if the grievance is in respect of sexual harassment as defined by the Employment Relations Act.
 There is also additional time available for raising a personal grievance under the Act, under exceptional circumstances.